MonacoProtocol/protocol/npm-client/docs/endpoints/cancel_order.md

 *   `program` **Program** {program} anchor program initialized by the consuming client
 *   `orderPk` **PublicKey** {PublicKey} publicKey of the order to cancel
+*   `mintPk` **PublicKey?** {PublicKey} Optional: publicKey of the mint account used for market entry (e.g. USDT), if not provided the market token account will be fetched from the market

 ### Examples